 *At time of writing, mid-December 2022, the most I’ve ever paid for a photobook was $600, smh, for a copy of Garry Winnogrand’s 1964.

-**Kawada’s comments in the interview suggest it was a few months at most; the timeline included in the “Texts” volume puts the trip to photograph everything in early 1961.
+**Kawada’s comments in the interview suggest it was a few months at most; the timeline included in the “Texts” volume puts trips to photograph everything in 1961 and 1963.